-There is a lot to like about Ink Cash: it has no annual fee, it offers a high rate of cash back on some purchases, and it currently has a high signup bonus.
-This card is undeniably a good business credit card, but is it the best credit card?
-More specifically, is it the best credit card for you?
+There is a lot to like about Chase Ink Business Cash: it has no annual fee, it offers a high rate of cash back on some purchases, and it currently has a high welcome offer.
+On the surface, it’s hard not to like Ink Cash.

-After doing the math and comparing it to the competition, we have concluded that Ink Business Cash is an excellent choice for business owners who spend a lot of money in the high-earning categories, but aren’t planning on putting hundreds of thousands of dollars on their credit card in a given year.
+After doing the math and comparing it to the competition, we have concluded that Ink Business Cash is an excellent choice for business owners who spend a lot of money in the high-earning categories but aren’t planning on putting hundreds of thousands of dollars on their credit card in a given year.